Plan Availability: ✓ Soho | ✓ Pro | ✓ Plus | ✓ Enterprise | ✓ Flex |

-At Checkfront, after entering your account password, you will be required to enter a 6 digit code that is sent to you either as a text message or generated by the Google Authenticator app.
+At Checkfront, after entering your account password, you will be required to enter a six-digit code that is sent to you either as a text message or generated by the Google Authenticator app.

-Activating in CheckfrontBack to top
+Accessing Two Factor Authentication Settings in CheckfrontBack to top

 Scroll down to the bottom of the page and you'll see a link to Setup your Two-Factor Authentication.
 Click on this link to begin the process.

-Activating with Google AuthenticatorBack to top
+- Activating with Google AuthenticatorBack to top

-Activating with a Text MessageBack to top
+- Activating with a Text MessageBack to top

 Using Two-Factor AuthenticationBack to top

-Next time you login, you will be required to enter your username and password as normal.
-However, there will now be an additional step added which requires you to enter a new 6 digit code.
+Next time you log in, you will be required to enter your username and password as normal.
+However, there will now be an additional step added which requires you to enter a new six-digit code.

 Viewing Active DevicesBack to top

-You can view the active devices that are linked to your account by clicking on the link that has now appeared on your account profile page.
+You can View the Active Devices that are linked to your account by clicking on the link that has now appeared on your account profile page.

-You can select any of the active devices and delete as per your requirements.
+From View Active Devices can select any of the active devices and delete as per your requirements.

 Revoking Two-Factor AuthenticationBack to top

-You can revoke Two-Factor Authentication at any time by logging into your account, visiting your profile and unchecking the Two-Factor Authentication Active field.
-Don't forget to save after unchecking the box!
+You can revoke Two-Factor Authentication at any time by logging into your account, visiting your profile, and unchecking the Two-Factor Authentication Active field.
+Don't forget to SAVE after unchecking the box!